Vinashu/RimWorldRPG/chapters/chapter_08_storyteller.md

 If players want to focus on trading instead of combat, let them.
 If they want to raid pirates, support it.
 The best sessions emerge from player agency.

 ### Use the Story Die
 The Story Die (1d10) is your secret weapon.
 It turns predictable events into memorable moments.
-A "1" on a raid roll might mean the raiders brought a Doomsday Rocket Launcher.
-A "10" might mean they're drunk and disorganized.
+A "1" on a raid roll might mean they're drunk and disorganized (Twist of Fate).
+A "10" might mean the raiders brought a Doomsday Rocket Launcher (Complication).

 ### Have Fun
 You're not writing a novel—you're facilitating chaos.
 Laugh at disasters, celebrate victories, and remember: **every scar tells a story**.